Vaginal birth after caesarean (VBAC) | 5 things you should know

 Vaginal birth after caesarean (VBAC) also has several risks

 Like any other medical procedure, VBAC also has several risks associated with it.
 This is one of the major reasons why it is not ideal for everyone, nor is it offered by all medical institutions and doctors.
 Complications arising from VBAC are rare, also because the candidate for VBAC is screened thoroughly to minimise their risk factor.

 During a VBAC, there is a small chance that the previous uterine scar breaks open.
 This occurs in less than 1% of all VBAC deliveries.
 In such a case, an emergency hysterectomy might have to be performed.
 There is also a chance that the VBAC attempts have to be abandoned midway due to maternal or fetal health.
-Emergency C-section is performed in such a scenario.
+Emergency C-sections is performed in such a scenario.

-If you have assessed your suitability for VBAC, start preparing for it in early on.
+If you have assessed your suitability for VBAC, start preparing for it early on.
 Speak to your doctor at length about steps you can take to have a healthier pregnancy and reduce the risk of developing pregnancy complications.
 Ensure that your hospital is equipped to handle complications during childbirth and also has a good NICU.
 Speaking to other women who have also undergone VBAC can help you manage your expectations and be better prepared.